pslucas0212/MicroShift-Demo-Setup/README.md

 ```
 # visudo
 ```
 2. In the /etc/sudoers file, find the lines that grant sudo access to users in the administrative wheel group.
+Make sure the group is uncommented (remove # if it start the line).
 ```
 ## Allows people in group wheel to run all commands
 %wheel        ALL=(ALL)       ALL